Opposite Words for Kindergarten – Animation with Audio

 | Heavy | Light |

 Teachers can also print this colourful list and staple it into a notebook.
-It works well with the opposite words with pictures for kids shown on this page, so children see the word, picture and hear the sound together.
+It works well with the opposite words with pictures shown on this page, so children see the word, picture, and hear the sound together.

-Question & Answer Time – Opposite Words for Kids
+Question & Answer Time – Opposite Words for Kindergarten

-After your child uses the colourful cards to learn opposite words for kindergarten, you can use this Question Time block for quick revision.
+After your child uses the colourful cards to learn Opposite Words for Kindergarten, you can use this Question Time block for quick revision.
 First, ask the question and wait for your child’s answer.
-Then tap “Show answer” together to check.
-It is a simple way to remember important opposite words for kids.
+Then, tap “Show answer” together to check.

 -